-The Jackson’s chameleon is known for its 3 horns, which make it look sort of like a Triceratops dinosaur.
+The Jackson’s chameleon is known for its 3 horns, rare in animals with horns, which make it look sort of like a Triceratops dinosaur.
 It normally has a bright green color, but it can change color based on the environmental temperature and its mood.

 These chameleons usually eat insects, but they’ve also been known to eat small birds and even other lizards.
 In places where they’ve been introduced, however, the Jackson’s chameleon has caused a number of problems, by decimating local invertebrate species.

 The satanic leaf-tailed gecko might have a pretty terrifying name, but we promise—it’s not as scary as it sounds.

 These geckos are found in eastern Madagascar where they like to hang out in the rainforest.
 But, at just 2.5 inches (6.4 cm) in length, it’s far from terrifying in real life.
 However, these critters have a fairly unusual appearance with a brownish coloration and a tail that looks surprisingly like a leaf (hence the name).

 In its native habitat, the satanic leaf-tailed gecko isn’t considered to be threatened, which is good news for it as a species.
 That being said, it is fairly popular as a pet, but its unique care requirements make it appropriate only for advanced reptile caregivers.